 Originality and Substance

-- Originality is a nuauced subject within clinical research.
-As medicine progresses the ability to be truly original is reduced.
-However, your research question cannot simply be a replica of someone else’s research.
-You must display your ability for independent logical thought in your question construction.
+- Originality is a nuanced subject within clinical research.
+As medicine progresses, the ability to be genuinely original is reduced.
+However, your research question cannot simply replicate someone else’s research.
+You must display your capacity for independent logical thought in your question construction.

-- The substance of you research will be measured against the impact or effect of the results or findings.
+- The substance of your research will be measured against the impact or effect of the results or findings.

-- Broad, vague research questions illustrate a lack of understanding and adequate preparation by the researcher.
+- Broad, vague research questions illustrate the researcher’s lack of understanding and adequate preparation.

-- Lack of clarity around the research question generates disorganised data and adds uneccessary levels of complexity to the final analysis.
+- Lack of clarity around the research question generates disorganised data and adds unnecessary complexity to the final analysis.

-- As discuss earlier, a researcher without passion for their project is a researcher doomed to fail.
+- A researcher without passion for their project is a researcher doomed to fail.

 - It is important not to be led into the common research traps such as: